-Luxury and boutique hotels in Phu Yen province
+Luxury holidays in Phu Yen Province

 Full of edenic enclaves, James Bond-worthy bays and dramatic hilltops, peaceful Phu Yen province on Vietnam’s south-central coast has an untouched landscape that’s prime for both sea- and land-based adventure as well as supreme relaxation.
 It’s home to Gahn da Dia Reef, a rock formation that closely resembles Ireland’s Giant’s Causeway in all but climate (so leave your woollens at home) and the 12th century Nhan Tower, a temple of the indigenous Champa people.